-Michelle Nott is an expatriated American mother and wife with a background in education (early childhood through university level) and in business (for an international company).
-She enjoys discovering the world through travel experiences and through the innocence of her children's eyes.
+Michelle Nott is an expatriated American mother and wife with a background in education (early childhood through university level) and business (for an international company).
+She enjoys discovering the world through travel experiences and the innocence of her children's eyes.

 Q: Where are you originally from?

 A: I grew up on the west side of Cleveland, Ohio.
 However, since my childhood, I have lived in France, Michigan, Virginia, California, and New Jersey before arriving in Belgium.

 A: I live in Chaumont-Gistoux, Belgium, which is located south of Brussels in the region of Wallonia.